nelvinpoly/nelvinpoly/README.md

 ### ⚡ Fun Fact

-* 🐱 I love cats
+* 🏍️ I love motorcycling and long rides
+* 🏕️ Into hiking, travelling, and camping
+* 🎬 Love watching movies
-* 🎬 Interested in storytelling & tech-driven ideas
+* 📚 Interested in history and science